-Some examples of media coverage of my own experience of heart attack and survival:
+Some examples of media coverage of my own experience of a misdiagnosed heart attack and survival:

 Interview With a Heart Disease Survivor: Carolyn Thomas U.S. government’s Office of Women’s Health newsletter, February 2010